 Social audio is a new way to create community, connect with others, and share thought leadership.
-Currently, Clubhouse has the first mover’s advantage but there are several others in the marketplace today.
+Clubhouse has the first mover’s advantage, but several others are in the marketplace today.
 My friend and industry analyst Jeremiah Owyang recently reported that there are 33 social audio apps today.
-If you are passionate about the social audio space or want to keep up to date with the latest innovations, I would highly suggest subscribing to his blog or following him on Twitter.
-You should also connect with him on Clubhouse, obviously.
+If you are passionate about the social audio space or want to keep up to date with the latest innovations, I highly suggest subscribing to his blog or following him on Twitter.
+You should also connect with him on Clubhouse.

 And the reality is … they are not.
 Not yet.

 From a brand perspective, it’s important to ask these questions: